wxdwfc/rlibv2/docs/examples/TUTORIALS.md

 ## ud_overflow
 * An example to show what will happen by using **UD** transport mode when server's memory buffer is overflowed.
+* Server will record how many messages it actually receives and compare it with how many messages client has sent.
+They are not equal because of ud as follow.

 ```bash
 $cd scripts/